magento/architecture/design-documents/webp-support.md

 ### Design

-On image resizing for each size, Magento can create one more image in WebP format.
+On catalog image resizing for each size, Magento can create one more image in WebP format.
 For prevention unexpected resource consumption it can be managed by configuration and by default be disabled.
 A web server will be responsible for the decision which file send.
 This decision will be made by availability the requested image with WebP extension and supporting WebP by the browser using the Accept header.